roamiastros/useful_program/README.md

 ex 1 makes a popup that says hello appear.
 Watch out, some commands return errors because there is nowhere to output to!

 usefulLib.iWantToGoToThisWebpagePlease(web)
-This function opens a webpage! make sure that the webpage name is a string!
-ex 2. usefulLib.iWantToGoToThisWebpagePlease('google.com')
+This function opens a webpage! make sure that the webpage name is a string! (meaning it is surrounded by quotation marks like this "string" or 'string' ex 2. usefulLib.iWantToGoToThisWebpagePlease('google.com')
 ex 2 makes a windows set to google.com appear!